numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Alternatives:**

-1. We've said common DTypes are not the equivalent of safe casts; suppose instead that they were.
-We would somehow impose a total order on DTypes and return the the first type that both arguments can cast to safely.
-Even if we could devise the ordering, the approach is fatally flawed: A newly added DType can change the behavior of existing programs.
-For example, a new ``int24`` would be the first valid common type for ``int16`` and ``uint16``, demoting what had been the defined behavior of ``int32``.
+-  We're pushing the decision on common DTypes to the DType classes.
+Suppose instead we could turn to a universal algorithm based on safe casting, imposing a total order on DTypes and returning the first type that both arguments could cast to safely.

+   It would be difficult to devise a reasonable total order, and it would have to accept new entries.
+Beyond that, the approach is flawed is because it means that importing a type can change the behavior of a program.
+   For example, a program requiring the common DType of ``int16`` and ``uint16`` would ordinarly get the built-in type ``int32`` as the first match; if the program adds ``import int24``, the first match becomes ``int24`` and the smaller type might make the program overflow for the first time.
+[1]_

-   A more flexible common DType could be implemented in the future where ``__common_dtype__`` relies on information from the casting logic.
+-  A more flexible common DType could be implemented in the future where ``__common_dtype__`` relies on information from the casting logic.

    **Example:** ``object`` always chooses ``object`` as the common DType.
 For